eficode-academy/rf-advanced-web-katas/exercises/04-iframes.md

 _we don't need to give it a value_.

-Great, we now know that we need to specify our `frame`, `keyword` and `arguments` to our keyword and we now _how_ to specify them.
+Great, we now know that we need to specify our `frame`, `keyword` and `arguments` to our keyword and we know _how_ to specify them.
 Let's add those to our keyword.

 - Add `[Arguments]` to your `Run Inside Iframe` keyword and make it take three arguments: `frame`, `keyword`, and the _values_ of `arguments` list.